asheghi/fson-db/README.md

 fson-db
 ====

-is A Super Simple Database, fson-db save data in json format in localStorage for browsers or fs for node-js.
+SUPER SIMPLE Database for javascript, it save data in json format in localStorage for browsers or fs for node-js.

 note: browser support will be added very soon.